-In the episode, Queen Elizabeth finds out that weeks after their meeting, the First Lady told dinner guests that the queen was “a middle-aged woman so incurious, unintelligent and unremarkable that Britain’s new reduced place in the world was not a surprise but an inevitability” and called Buckingham Palace “second-rate, dilapidated and sad, like a neglected provincial hotel.”
+"The Crown" episode caused quite a stir but was based on truth, apparently.
+Queen Elizabeth finds out that weeks after their meeting, the First Lady Jackie Kennedy told dinner guests that the queen was “a middle-aged woman so incurious, unintelligent and unremarkable that Britain’s new reduced place in the world was not a surprise but an inevitability” and called Buckingham Palace “second-rate, dilapidated and sad, like a neglected provincial hotel.”

 In truth, the Kennedys did have criticisms of Queen Elizabeth following their meeting.
 According to The Telegraph, Cecil Beaton claimed that Kennedy “was unimpressed by the palace furnishings and by the Queen’s dress and hairstyle.”
 Gore Vidal claimed that Jackie described the queen as “pretty heavy going.”